yasiryagi/helpdesk/roles/content-curators/README.md

 - Missing artwork
   - If the thumbnail is missing, or just really poor, the video can be `hidden`, or issued a `warning` (Council decides u.n.o.).
 - Suspicious license
-  - If the Curator suspects, but is not able to ensure, a video is incorrectly licensed, a `warning` can be issued, leaving the channel owner some defined deadline to respond.
+  - If the Curator suspects, but is not able to verify that a video is incorrectly licensed, a `warning` can be issued, leaving the channel owner some defined deadline to respond and provide more information or evidence.

 **When to make a video `hidden`:**
 - The content must be as "advertised"